Chapter 24- The Healers Letters

-The voice said, “As the sun shines equally on all and doesn’t judge good from evil, you apply your intellect to bring illumination wherever you are.
+“I’m not judging you,” the man said.
+“As the sun shines equally on all and doesn’t judge good from evil, you apply your intellect to bring illumination wherever you are.
 In Saburia, we have a saying that when the Sun is too close, the truth also kills.

 “You know a lot about us sir.”

 Garcia heard the metallic rustle again.
 “What’s that?
 It sounds like a spider.”

 “Has the king mentioned spiders to you?” the voice asked.

 “Yes,” Garcia admitted, “that he belongs to a secretive Sun order that uses spider symbols.
 Rationally, spiders make no sound however.
 But fantasy and superstition still fester in the dark corners of my brain.
 There was once an imaginary spider I saw in a movie I watched with my son.
 It made that sound I just heard.
 I’m sorry.”

 The other man laughed.
 “No apology needed, I’m sure your fine intellect feels like it’s walking on the edge of madness, trying not to fall off, between the effect of the drug we gave you and this dark room that must feel like the final stop in life’s journey.

 “It’s not, don’t be afraid, Dr. Garcia.
 Thank you for your honesty.
 Building trust with me is wise of you because I don’t hesitate to do the distasteful when necessary.
 You won’t be going back to the interrogation room.
 The boy will take you to a more comfortable place.”

 “When will I be released?”
 Garcia asked, his chest relaxing.